 Not only an award winning actor, and a model, he is also an author of a couple of well received photo essay books.
 Additionally he has recorded hip-hop songs and released a mini album with guest artists such as Bobby Kim.

-I’ve got my fingers crossed for a drama with him as a romantic lead for 2017.
+I’ve got my fingers crossed for another romantic drama with him as the lead actor for 2019.
 Something I think we can all look forward to.

 Have a great day everyone.